A look at latest ruling on Trump administration travel ban

 WHAT'S NEXT FOR HAWAII'S LAWSUIT?

-Watson's ruling allows Hawaii's lawsuit challenging the ban to work its way through the courts.
+Watson's ruling allows the lawsuit to work its way through the courts.

+"The next move is theirs," Chin said of the Department of Justice.
+He said the government would likely file an appeal.

-"While we understand that the President may appeal, we believe the court's well-reasoned decision will be affirmed," the Hawaii attorney general's office said in a statement.
+Chin's office said in a statement after the ruling: "We believe the court's well-reasoned decision will be affirmed."

-Ismail Elshikh, the imam of a Honolulu mosque who joined the lawsuit as a plaintiff, argues that he's harmed by Trump's order because it prevents his Syrian mother-in-law from visiting family in the U.S. It's not clear how Watson's ruling will affect the mother-in-law's ability to obtain a visa.
+Plaintiff Ismail Elshikh argues that Trump's order prevents his Syrian mother-in-law from visiting family in the U.S. Chin said the mother-in-law was no longer banned and was able to proceed with the visa process.

-The Department of Justice didn't immediately comment after Watson issued his decision.
+The Department of Justice issued a statement Thursday saying it strongly disagrees with the ruling.
+"The President's Executive Order falls squarely within his lawful authority in seeking to protect our Nation's security, and the Department will continue to defend this Executive Order in the courts," the statement said.

 DEFENDING TRUMP'S EXECUTIVE ORDER

-The Department of Justice opposed Hawaii's request to extend Watson's temporary order.
-But the department said that if the judge agrees, he should narrow the ruling to cover only the part of Trump's executive order that suspends new visas for people from Somalia, Iran, Syria, Sudan, Libya and Yemen.
+The Department of Justice wanted the judge to narrow the ruling to cover only the part of Trump's executive order that suspends new visas for people from Somalia, Iran, Syria, Sudan, Libya and Yemen.

-Other provisions of the order have little or no effect on Hawaii, including a suspension of the nation's refugee program, Department of Justice attorney Chad Readler said Wednesday.
+Other provisions of the order have little or no effect on Hawaii, including a suspension of the nation's refugee program, Readler said Wednesday.

-In an attempt to downplay the effect suspending the nation's refugee program would have on Hawaii, Readler said only a small amount of refugees have been resettled in Hawaii.
-But Watson questioned that reasoning by noting that the government said there have been 20 refugees resettled in Hawaii since 2010.
+Readler said only a small amount of refugees have been resettled in Hawaii.
+But Watson questioned that, noting that the government said there have been 20 refugees resettled in Hawaii since 2010.

 Other parts of Trump's order allow the government to assess security risks, which don't concern the plaintiffs in Hawaii's lawsuit, Readler said.